 The international schemes only began formally on 1 January 1989 as it took a while after the Seoul Olympics for the Amateur Rowing Association (ARA) to work out what financial and human resources were available.

 Steve Gunn, coach of the Olympic coxed four in 1988, who also had a full-time job as a teacher and rowing coach at Hampton School, was appointed Chief Coach for the openweights, and coached the coxless four.
 Bob Michaels, a coach at Westminster School, was in charge of the lightweight women and coached the coxless four.
 He had previously coached the GB openweight women’s eight in 1988 that ultimately wasn’t sent to the Olympic in Seoul.
-Once the other crews were selected, they were coached by their club or personal coaches.
+The other 1989 crews were coached by their club or personal coaches one they were selected.

 Trying to make sculling happen